Estimating Earth's Temperature Response with Transformed and Augmented OLS: Methodology: TAOLS Approach

-Our model is particularly useful for understanding long-term climate changes and the delayed effects of greenhouse gas emissions on global temperatures.
-It offers an alternative to traditional simulation models that typically compare simulated outputs with observed temperature changes.
-Our approach emphasizes the importance of long-term energy imbalances and oceanic heat storage.
+where the constant $\gamma$ and linear trend $\mu t$ arise naturally from the multicointegration structure: including an intercept in the level equation~\eqref{eq:fscoint}, or equivalently in the lower-tier relation $ Q_{t}=\phi s_{t}+v_{t}$, generates a linear trend in the cumulative equation upon summation.
+The linear trend therefore allows for the possibility of a deterministic trend without imposing one---if no such trend is present in the data, the estimated coefficient $\hat{\mu}$ will be indistinguishable from zero.
+Just as an intercept is routinely included in a regression to avoid misspecification, including the linear trend here is the appropriate default.

-Following the framework of SPK (2025), we implement the TAOLS method through a three-stage process.
-First, we augment the model with the first difference $\Delta s_{t}$ in order to reduce endogeneity; that is, to eliminate possible long-run correlations between $v_{t}$ and $\Delta s_{t},$ which would otherwise bias the estimates of $\lambda $ and $\phi $.
-This step helps ensure that the impact of short-term temperature fluctuations, such as a 0.3$^{\circ }$C jump from an El Ni\~{n}o event, does not distort the long-term relationship.
-The augmented model is\
+Following the framework of SPK~(2025), we implement the TAOLS method through a three-stage process.
+First, we augment the model with the first difference $\Delta s_{t}$ in order to address endogeneity: long-run correlations between $v_{t}$ and $\Delta s_{t}$ would otherwise bias the estimates of $ \lambda$ and $\phi$, since short-term fluctuations---such as a $0.3^{\circ}$ C El~Ni\~{n}o spike---would contaminate the long-run estimates.
+The augmented model is

-Second, we transform all variables using a set of basis functions --- specifically, low-frequency wave functions.
-For example, in our empirical study, we use the sine functions:
+Second, we project all variables onto a set of low-frequency basis functions.
+Specifically, we use the following sine functions:

+Here $r = t/T \in [0,1]$ is a normalized time index.
+In principle, any complete orthogonal basis can be used; the key requirement is that the first $K$ basis functions have their energy concentrated at low frequencies, so that the transformation captures the long-run variation of the underlying integrated series.
+Sine functions, cosine functions, and Fourier (sine--cosine) pairs all satisfy this requirement.
+Following \citet{PK2024}, we adopt the above orthonormal sine basis.